|

 They specify ... the amount of time you're allowed to practice on the match table before you start ... the breaks you're allowed to take and how long they can be ... and how to deal with time-wasting.

-So, let's take a look at the first official table tennis rule which deals with time limits ...
+So, let's take a look at the regulations which deals with time limits.
+The first time limit applies to...

 But as soon as you've finished your warm up period, you must start your match ... even if you don't use all of the two minutes you're allowed.